Overview of the Medical Assistant Program

 The SWIC Foundation offers over 200 scholarships based on residency, enrollment and GPA criteria.

-Medical Assistant courses and clinical experience are only offered during the day.
+Clinical experience is only offered during the day.

 Students who enroll as full-time students will attend school four to five days per week throughout the 12-month program.